joone/MSEdgeExplainers/DelayedMessages/explainer.md

 While delays in background tasks like `deleteMail` might be acceptable, delays in user-initiated, high-priority tasks like `readMail` severely impact user experience.
 It's important for developers to identify if a browser context or worker is congested and which tasks contribute most to this congestion.

-## Case 3: Serialization/Deserialization Time
+## Case 3: Serialization/Deserialization Overhead

 When data is sent using `postMessage`, it undergoes serialization by the sender and deserialization by the receiver.
 For large or complex JavaScript objects (e.g., a large JSON payload or a deeply nested object), these processes can consume considerable time, blocking the respective threads.